STRESSING About The BAD NEWS?

 Send a parcel of items that they need.

-• Take time out for yourself.
+Just make yourself a part of the solution as much as you can.
+Use your spare time usefully. - Take time out for yourself.
 Whether that’s a walk, a good book, a film, or time with friends, or whatever, it’s important that you feel you are still “allowed” to live your life despite what is happening.
 It’s not selfish.
 Replenishing your own soul will enable you to become a better human being, and to help others all the more.

 Me writing this to you now is simply me doing what I can to help.
 If I can help you to cope better, so you can yourself help others, then I consider that a personal goal achieved for me this week.